KRM126-BDemon/bitcoin_tracker-pipeline/README.md

 It serves as a foundation for a complete **Extract, Transform, Load (ETL)** process, demonstrating expertise in cloud infrastructure setup, automated scheduling, data ingestion, and scalable data storage.

-Being a new student of cloud tech, I used Google Gemini to help me understand the architecture process provide JSON code, and troubleshoot as needed.
+Being a new student of cloud tech, I used Google Gemini to help me understand the architecture process, provide JSON code, and troubleshoot as needed.

 ---